mikeshulman/narya/README.md

 ### ProofGeneral mode

-[ProofGeneral](https://proofgeneral.github.io/) is a generic Emacs interface for proof assistants, perhaps best known for its use with Coq.
+[ProofGeneral](https://proofgeneral.github.io/) is a generic development environment designed for proof assistants that runs inside the text editor Emacs.
+Proof General is perhaps best known for its use with [Rocq](https://rocq-prover.org/).
 Narya comes with a basic ProofGeneral mode.
 Narya does not yet have a true interactive *proof* mode, which ProofGeneral is designed for, but it is still useful for progressive processing of commands in a file.
 In addition, the Narya ProofGeneral mode is enhanced with commands for creating, inspecting, and filling holes, similar to Agda's Emacs mode.

+#### Basic usage

 Once Narya's ProofGeneral mode is installed as described above, it should start automatically when you open a file with the `.ny` extension.
 When ProofGeneral mode is active, there is some initial segment of the buffer (which starts out empty) that has been processed (sent to Narya) and is highlighted with a background color (usually blue).
 The unprocessed part of the buffer can be freely edited, and as you complete new commands you can process them as well one by one.
 You can also undo or "retract" processed commands, removing them from the processed region.
-If you edit any part of the processed region (except for editing inside an existing comment, or filling a hole with `C-c C-SPC` as described below), it will automatically be retracted up to the point where you are editing.
+If you edit any part of the processed region (except for editing inside an existing comment, or filling a hole with `C-c C-SPC` as described below), it will automatically be retracted (using Narya's `undo` command) up to the point where you are editing.

-In addition to the main window displaying your source file, there will be two other windows in split-screen labeled "goals" and "response".
+In addition to the main window displaying your source file, there will normally be two other windows in split-screen labeled "goals" and "response" (although this can be customized with the Emacs variable `proof-three-window-enable`).
 The "response" window displays Narya's informational and error messages.
 The "goals" window displays the contexts and types of holes whenever relevant.

+#### Key commands

 The most useful ProofGeneral key commands for Narya are the following.
-(As usual in Emacs, `C-a` means hold down the Control key and press `a`, then release both.
-Similarly, `C-M-a` means hold down both Control and Meta (usually the same as "Alt") and press `a`, then release them all.)
+As usual in Emacs, `C-a` means hold down the Control key and press `a`, then release both.
+Similarly, `C-M-a` means hold down both Control and Meta (usually the same as "Alt") and press `a`, then release them all.

 - `C-c C-n` : Process the next unprocessed command.
 Since Narya has no command-terminating string, the "next command" is interpreted as continuing until the following command keyword or until the end of the buffer.
+This means that if you've written a complete command but there is garbage following it, in order to process the command you'll need to either comment out the garbage or insert at least the beginning of another command in between (such as `quit`) so that ProofGeneral can find the end of the command you want to process.
 - `C-c C-u` : Retract the last processed command.
 - `C-c RET` : Move the processed/unprocessed boundary to (approximately) the current cursor location, processing or retracting as necessary.
 - `C-c C-b` : Process the entire buffer.